open-policy-agent/opa/docs/content/bundles.md

 If bundle validation fails, OPA will report the validation error via the Status API.

-> **Warning!** When using multiple bundles the roots are *not* checked against other bundles.
-It is the responsibility of the bundle creator to ensure the manifest claims roots that are unique to that bundle!
-  There are *no* ordering guarantees for which bundle loads first and takes over some root.
+> **Warning!** There are *no* ordering guarantees for which bundle loads first and takes over some root.
+If multiple bundles conflict, but are loaded at different times, OPA may go into an error state.
+It is highly recommended to use the health check and include bundle state: [Monitoring OPA](../monitoring/#health-checks)

 ## Debugging Your Bundles